DC801/BM-Badge/SD_Card/MAGE/README.md

 When animations are created within Tiled, they are assigned to a tile on the tileset.
 So for the above definitions, `tileid` refers to which tile the animation has been assigned to.

-> (Like above, if you count left-to-right and top-to-down to get the tile ID, remember to count starting from 0 instead of 1.
-Alternatively, you can select the correct tile in Tiled and see the tile ID that way.)
+> Like above, if you count left-to-right and top-to-down to get the tile ID, remember to count starting from 0 instead of 1.
+Alternatively, you can select the correct tile in Tiled and see the tile ID that way.

-`flip_x` will horizontally flip the sprites, but otherwise make no changes to the animation on that tile.
+`flip_x` will flip the sprites horizontally, but otherwise make no changes to the animation on that tile.

 The order of the object literals in the animation is fixed:
 - North